 Learn avalanche skills training and the principles of winter backcountry travel with the safety experts from Yamnuska.
 We run courses in Canmore / Banff and Calgary.

 Backcountry skiing, split boarding, and snowshoeing are exciting sports but without proper knowledge, enthusiasts often take unnecessary risks.
 Educate yourself with an investment in our AST 1 Avalanche Skills Training Course in Canmore and Calgary.
 Proper training will make your winter travels in avalanche terrain safer and more enjoyable.
 Yamnuska avalanche instructors are ACMG and IFMGA guides who are trained and certified by the Canadian Avalanche Association.
 They are true practitioners with years and in some cases, decades of experience in the backcountry, practicing what they preach.
 Their extensive personal experience in winter guiding, avalanche operations, and forecasting will add an extra dimension of interest to your training.
 Yamnuska has been offering Avalanche courses since the late 1970s and we have been instrumental in the curriculum development of the AST programs.
 We are proud of our rich history in training recreationists in Canada. .

 We consistently get superb feedback from our students.
 For your convenience, we offer classroom days in both Calgary and Canmore.
-We can deliver private courses in British Columbia and Alberta for groups or individuals.
+We can deliver private avalanche awareness courses in British Columbia and Alberta for groups or individuals.

-If you would like to enhance your course experience, join us for an additional day of backcountry skiing every Monday following our AST 1 course.
+If you would like to enhance your course experience, join us for an additional day of backcountry skiing every Monday following our Level 1 avalanche course.
 Sign up for our ‘Plus Day’ add-on option where you’ll get the opportunity to put into practice all of the AST 1 skills: route selection, terrain recognition, and assessment, group management, safe travel practices, and snow study opportunities where appropriate.
 (Must be on skis or splitboard.
-Minimum intermediate skier at ski hill.
+Minimum intermediate skier at the ski hill.
 Must be 18 years of age or older unless accompanied by a parent or guardian.)

 Day 1 (At our training center in Canmore or our Lecture Room in Calgary)

 9:30 am in Canmore or in Calgary (please note the Calgary classroom location in the logistics tab or in your confirmation email)

 - Group introductions, goals and objectives for the Course, backcountry risks, agenda review, waivers